NREL's Education Center Programs

 NREL's monthly Power Lunch/After-Hours Lecture Series highlights cutting-edge research at NREL and topics of interest to the community.
 Visit the Education Center Events Calendar for information on upcoming lectures.

 Where our energy comes from and how it is used is evolving in response to changes in the environment, advances in technology, and energy costs.
 Program participants explore NREL's research and development activities, current applications of renewable energy and energy-efficient technologies, and energy systems integration.

 To schedule or ask about a program, email the Education Center or call 303-384-6565.
 Reservations must be made at least one month in advance.
 The maximum group size is 30 guests; the minimum group size is 15 guests.

 Programs for Students

-Certified science educators provide hands-on learning experiences for students that provide fun and imaginative ways to learn about renewable energy and energy efficiency.
-Student programs for grades 4–12 and college programs are offered regularly – please contact us for more information.
+Certified science educators provide hands-on learning experiences for students that provide fun and imaginative ways to learn about the science of renewable energy and energy efficiency.
+Student programs for grades 4–12 are offered regularly – please contact us for more information.
 The maximum group size is 30 students to three chaperones; the minimum group size is 15 students to one chaperone.
 Reservations must be made at least one month in advance.

 Watts Up with Electricity?